 It’s another traditional Madeiran drink which can be with or without alcohol.
 Nikita is made with a mixture of vanilla ice cream, pineapple rings and beer.
 However, you will find variations.
 Pineapple slices are sometimes replaced with pineapple juice, and beer is replaced with wine.
 It’s a cocktail to try out.

-It’s a non-alcoholic drink with different flavours like apple, lemon, orange etc. The most popular is the Brisa Macuja, made with passion fruit.
+It’s a non-alcoholic drink with different flavours like apple, lemon, orange, etc. The most popular is the Brisa Macuja, made with passion fruit.

 Thank you for reading this Madeira food guide.
-Now that you have learned about some of Madeira’s most popular food, all you now have to do is try them.
+Now that you have learned about some of Madeira’s most popular foods, all you now have to do is try them.
 What was your favourite dish if you have already been to Madeira and have tasted some of these?